 If you plan to arrive more than 15 days late from the start date listed on your DS-2019, please review our Delayed Arrivals and Cancellations section.
 Your sponsoring academic department will notify OIS that a correction request is needed to amend the start date of your DS-2019.

 The Los Angeles International Airport (LAX) is approximately 30 minutes from campus.
 There are many options Exchange Visitors can use to get to either the University Park Campus (UPC) or the Health Sciences Campus (HSC).
 This page reviews your travel options such as airport shuttles and taxis, provides general tips, and directions to both campuses.

-This webpage has important instructions for J-1 arrivals and their Department Facilitators regarding the mandatory passport verification (Also known as PPV or check-in) and the orientation process.
-A completed passport verification allows OIS to validate (activate) the Exchange Visitors SEVIS record.
-OIS now hosts Orientation virtually for all new Exchange Visitors (Initial & Transfer).
-The orientation program provides an overview of important J-1 regulations.
+This webpage has important instructions for J-1 arrivals regarding the required passport verification (PPV) and orientation process.
+Completing PPV allows OIS to validate (activate) the Exchange Visitor’s SEVIS record.
+OIS provides a virtual orientation for new arrivals, which covers a range of important J-1 regulations.